 Sr. No. Nature of the Statue Nature of dues Forum where dispute is pending Period to which the amount Relates Disputed amount (Rs.)
 Amount paid as Appeal Fees (Rs.)
-1. Central Excise Act, 1962 Excise Duty Custom, Excise and Service Tax Appellate Tribunal F.Y.
+1. Central Excise Act,1962 Excise Duty Custom, Excise and Service Tax Appellate Tribunal F.Y.
 1992-1995 2.27 - 2.
 The Income Tax 1961 Income Tax ITAT has referred back the case to assesssing Officer A.Y.
-2012-13 5.48 ITAT A.Y.
+2012-13 5.48 - ITAT A.Y.
 2012-13 28.04 5.61 ITAT A.Y.
-2014-15 5.30
+2014-15 5.30 -

 - viii.
 In our opinion and according to the information and explanation given to us, the Company has not defaulted in repayment of dues to banks and Financial Institutions during the year.
 The Company did not have dues relating to any loans or borrowing from Government or debenture holders. - ix.
 In our opinion, and according to the information and explanations given to us, the money raised by way of term loans have been applied for the purposes for which they were obtained.
 As the Company has not raised any moneys by way of initial public offer and further public offer (including debt instruments), the provisions of Clause 3(ix) of the Order, to that extent, are not applicable to the Company. - x.
-According to the information and explanations given to us, no fraud by the Company or on the Company by its officers or employees has been noticed or reported during the year.
+During the course of our examination of the books and records of the company carried out in accordance with generally accepted auditing practices in India and according to the information and explanations given to us, we have neither come across any fraud by the company or any fraud on the company by its officers or employees noticed or reported during the year nor have we been informed of such case by management. - xi.

-- xi.
 In our opinion and according to the information and explanations given to us, the Company has paid / provided managerial remuneration in accordance with the requisite approvals mandated by the provisions of section 197 read with Schedule V to the Act. - xii.
 In our opinion and according to Information and explanations provided to us, the Company is not a Nidhi Company.
 Accordingly, provisions of the clause 3(xii) of the Order are not applicable to the Company. - xiii.
 In our opinion and according to the information and explanations given to us, the Company is in compliance with Section 177 and 188 of the Companies Act, 2013 where applicable, for all transactions with the related parties and the details of related party transactions have been disclosed in the financial statements as required by the applicable accounting standard. - xiv.
 During the year, the Company has not made any preferential allotment or private placement of shares or fully or partly paid convertible debentures.
 Accordingly, provision of the clause 3(xiv) of the Order is not applicable to the Company. - xv.
 According to the information and explanations given to us, during the year the Company has not entered into any non-cash transactions with its Directors or persons connected with them and hence provisions of section 192 of the Companies Act, 2013 are not applicable to the Company.
 Accordingly, clause 3(xv) of the Order is not applicable to the Company. - xvi.
 According to the information and explanations given to us the Company the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.

-(earlier known as JMK & Co.)
-Chartered AccountantsICAI Firm Registration No. 120459W
+For JMMK & Co. (earlier known as JMK & Co.)
+Chartered Accountants ICAI Firm Registration No. 120459W